 Applications for publication funding support must meet the following criteria :

-- The corresponding author of the publication is a staff member affiliated to the University of Geneva and mentions it in the publication.
+- The corresponding author of the publication is a staff member of the University of Geneva and mentions this affiliation in the publication.
 Are they more than one, the first person mentioned is considered.

-- The amount of the APC may not exceed CHF 2'500.- excluding VAT for articles and CHF 8'000.- excluding VAT for books.
+- The overall amount of publication fees must not exceed CHF 2'500.- excluding VAT for an article and CHF 8'000.- excluding VAT for a book.

 - The publisher of the journal or book guarantees immediate and free electronic access to the publication.

-- The journal has a peer-review or editorial review committee and must be listed in the Directory of Open Access Journals (DOAJ), or be eligible to be listed.
+- For an article, the journal has a peer-review or editorial review committee and must be listed in the Directory of Open Access Journals (DOAJ), or be eligible to be listed.

-The beneficiary of the funding makes sure that the final version of the publication (Version of Record) is deposited in the repository Archive ouverte UNIGE as soon as it is published online.
+The recipient of the funding deposits the published version of the document (Version of Record) in the repository Archive ouverte UNIGE at the latest when it is published.